PLOS/Dockerfiles/flatrack/README.md

 Docker provides a way of running applications in an isolated and dependable environment.
 Flatrack takes this isolation a step further and helps you run your docker image builds and tests in isolation as well.

-This can be helpful for when the environment building your images is not under your controll and your build step has dependencies as well (ie - JDK).
+This can be helpful for when the environment building your images is not under your control and your build step has dependencies as well (ie - JDK).
 This uses docker at build time to help create

 For example with flatrack lets say you need the whole JDK to build your image, but your only the JRE to run it.
-Flatpack allows you to define a JDK image that is used in an intermediate step to build that final runnable JRE image.
+Flatrack allows you to define a JDK image that is used in an intermediate step to build that final runnable JRE image.

-It does the same for testing, by allowing you to pull whatever test libraries you need into a container and run those tests there insead of poluting the host.
+It does the same for testing, by allowing you to pull whatever test libraries you need into a container and run those tests there instead of polluting the host.

 Additionally Flatrack is most helpful for managing a group of projects instead of a single one.
 It follows a structural project layout....